 The goal is to get a feel for everything the headphones are capable of.
 You want to test the lower frequency and bass response.
 Where does it cut out?
 Is there a particular tone that you know is in a song but you can’t hear with these headphones?
 The same goes for the highs: are they defined without being shrill?
 Are they overbearing?

 Balance and definition are the most important aspect of testing out headphones.
 You don’t have to be an audiophile by any means—but you absolutely have the right to be picky.
 Headphones can get expensive!

-While I keep my playlist on Google Play Music, I made a copy of it on YouTube to share here.
-Here’s a quick breakdown of each song and why it made the cut:
+Here’s a copy of my current playlist on YouTube, and a quick breakdown of each song and why it made the cut:

 - Buckethead – Swomee Swan: An instrumental and sonically-rich all guitar track with varying levels of intensity and multiple layers throughout.

 - Jeff Buckley – Hallelujah: This is a live version of the song from Jeff’s Live at Sin-e album, which really showcases a lot of depth that headphones should be able to translate.
 From the articulate guitar playing and reverb to Jeff’s remarkable vocal range, this song covers a lot.